sdncoder/sdncoder.github.io/README.md

 _network teams need to understand Ansible and Terraform use cases and the fundamentls of configuring network devices using them:_
 1. allows teams to speed up deployments with consistency of the configuration
-2. allows the integration of the network "piece" of the build to create end-to-end playbook automation
+2. allows the integration of the network "piece" of the infrastructure as code